google/gemma.cpp/README.md

 Mikhaylov, Eugene Kliuchnikov, Jan Wassenberg, Jyrki Alakuijala, Lode Vandevenne, Luca Versari, Martin Bruse, Phil Culliton, Sami Boukortt, Thomas Fischbacher and Zoltan Szabadka.

+Gemma-2 support was implemented in June/July 2024 with the help of several people.

+PaliGemma support was implemented in September 2024 with contributions from Daniel Keysers.

+[Jan Wassenberg](mailto:janwas@google.com) has continued to contribute many improvements, including major gains in efficiency, since the initial release.

 This is not an officially supported Google product.